box/developer.box.com/content/guides/box-ai/prerequisites.md

 an application, follow the guide on [creating custom apps][createapps].

-## Enable Box AI Platform API access
+## Enable Box AI API access

-To interact with Box AI Platform API, you need the `ai.readwrite` [scope][scope] added for your application.
+To interact with Box AI API,
+you need the `ai.readwrite` [scope][scope]
+added for your application.
 Before you add the scope,
-make sure that the Box Admin has granted you the access to Box AI Platform API.
+make sure that the Box Admin has granted you the access to Box AI API.
 If you can't see the **Manage AI** option in your app configuration settings, contact your admin.